1. Summary

 Scripts

-The scripts/clean folder contains scripts that take data from data/raw, clean them, and save them to data/clean.
-These scripts take data from the data/raw folder, clean it to a basic level, and save it to the data/clean folder.
+The scripts/clean folder contains scripts that take raw data, clean them, and save them to data/clean.
 This data will be used by a wide variety of FairChoices users and will be the input data for all subsequent analytic (e.g., demography, epidemiology, etc.) scripts.

 Rules: